-- Scientific Diving Assistants- formalize and increase commitment for Sci.
-Diving Asst. position; provide financial support for Divernaster Internships. - Continuing Education- train current Sci.
+2018 Recommendations 2023 Update Scientific Diving Assistants- formalize and increase commitment for Sci.
+Diving Asst. position; provide financial support for Divernaster Internships.
+Progress/Success- in 2021/2022 the Sci.
+Dive Asst. position was made a Permanent Salaried position at 60% time with an increased salary.
+The additional 40% time/pay of this Full-Time position is covered by an appointment as a Research Assistant.
+No funding has yet been secured for DM Interns.
+Continuing Education- train current Sci.
 Diving Asst. as a Scuba Instructor; train DOM/DSO as an Instructor-Trainer.
-Ensure continued engagement with AAUS and broader scientific diving community. - Unit Diving Officers- hire Unit Diving Officers and Assistants at other campuses as necessary.
+Ensure continued engagement with AAUS and broader scientific diving community.
+Progress/Success- SDA became a scuba instructor in 2021.
+DOM/DSO continues to explore Con.
+Ed. opportunities

+Unit Diving Officers- hire Unit Diving Officers and Ongoing- currently no identified need for these Assistants at other campuses as necessary. positions at other UMS units.